tardate/LittleArduinoProjects/Electronics101/NandLogic/XNOR/README.md

 Designed with Fritzing: see [XNOR.fzz](./XNOR.fzz).

-To demonstrate and OR gate made from NAND gates, I have the circuit constructed on a breadboard using the CD4011 Quad 2-Input NAND Buffered B Series Gate.
+To demonstrate an XNOR gate made from NAND gates, I have the circuit constructed on a breadboard using the CD4011 Quad 2-Input NAND Buffered B Series Gate.

 An Arduino is used to automate a demo cycle of inputs.